JCI malta Ten Outstanding Young Persons (toyp) Awards

 An award recognising individuals who have created some form of technology or application to achieve objectives related to nutrition, sustainability, inclusion, education, and equality.

-Sponsored by: Domestica
+Sponsored by: HSBC Malta Foundation

 SEE NOMINEES BELOW